GovXS/Evaluating-Voting-Design-Tradeoffs-for-Retro-Funding/README.md

 ### Control Experiment

 The **Control Experiment** evaluates the resistance of the voting system to manipulation through the addition or removal of voters.
-By sweeping the **desired increase** parameter (percentage of desired increase in funding for a target project), the system measures how costly it is to manipulate results for each voting rule.
+By sweeping the **desired increase** parameter (percentage of desired increase in funding for a target project), the system measures how many additional/removed voters are required to manipulate results for each voting rule.

-#### Setup:

-- **Number of Voters**: 40
-- **Number of Projects**: 145
-- **Total OP Tokens**: 8 million
-- **Rounds per Experiment**: 5
-- **Voter Type**: `mallows_model`

 #### Parameters Swept:

 - **Desired Increase**: Swept from 1% to 30% over 30 iterations.

-#### Output:

-- For each iteration, the system calculates the average cost of controlling the allocation (through adding or removing voters) and logs the result.
-- The experiment stores results in a CSV file containing the desired increase and the minimum cost required to control the vote for each voting rule.

 ```python
 # Example setup of the Control Experiment